Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

 Red Rising Books in Publication Order

-These are the main Red Rising novels.
-Not interested in side material?
+These are the core Red Rising books.
+Not interested in comics or bonus material?
 This is the list you need.

 1. Red Rising (2014)